kiwi0fruit/pandoctools/README.rst

    Profiles can be used to convert any document of choise in the specified manner.
 -  `Knitty <https://github.com/kiwi0fruit/knitty>`__ (dependence):
-   Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
+   Knitty is a Pandoc filter and another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
    Insert python code (or other Jupyter kernel code) to the Markdown document and have code’s results in the output document.
 Can even export to Jupyter ipynb notebooks.
 You can use `vscode-ipynb-py-converter <https://github.com/nojvek/vscode-ipynb-py-converter>`__ to convert .ipynb to .py to use with Knitty.
 -  `SugarTeX <https://github.com/kiwi0fruit/sugartex>`__ (dependence):